fraterrisus/dragonwars-crack/doc/Board Events.md

 There are five destinations.
 You pass in the index of your current location so that one isn't shown on the list of choices.

 Your "parking space" is stored in `heap[bd]`.
 If you approach a dock that isn't the same as where you left the boat, you can't use the dock.
-(This is how Ugly drops you at the Necropolis; the parking space is still 0, the Necropolis dock, index 1, doesn't work.)
+(This is how Ugly drops you at the Necropolis; the parking space is still index 0, Pirate's Cove, so the Necropolis dock, index 1, doesn't work.)

 - Pirate's Cove `(0a:01,01)`
 - Necropolis `(0e:07,14)`